Monikku12/Codeboxx-Rocket-Elevators-Foundation/README.md

     Password: Codeboxx1!
   Once logged in, you will be automatically directed to the dashboard and see all the tickets in treatment.

+* Twilio
+  This API sends you a text notification when an elevator's status is set to "inactive".
+  To set an elevator to "inactive", go to the Rocket Elevators website, click on LOGIN in the top menu (it's on the right side) and log yourself in.
+One logged in, click on the elevators link.
+This will brings you to a table with all the elevators listed.
+Choose an elevator and click on the little information icon "i" on the right.
+A pop-up window will appear.
+In the field status, write "inactive" and save the modification by clicking the button at the bottom.
+You should then receive the text message.

 * Dropbox
   Couldn't be implemented due to admin bug, that rended any testing impossible.
 See dropbox branch for further information.